TARGENE/targene-pipeline/docs/src/tmle.md

 ## Example 1

-In this example Super Learner are used for both `Q` and `G` models.
+In this example, Super Learners are used for both `Q` and `G` models.
 To perform a grid search across model hyperparameters, one can use a list of hyper-parameters.
-For instance, for the following `Q_continuous` learner, two EvoTreeRegressors will be part of the SUper Learner with respectively 10 and 20 trees.
+For instance, for the following `Q_continuous` learner, two EvoTreeRegressors will be part of the Super Learner with respectively 10 and 20 trees.
 The cross-validation procedure can be made adaptive based on the outcome class balance by using the `adaptive: true` option.

 ```yaml
 threshold: 1e-8